Ecotrust/geosurvey/readme.md

 # Using the angular app generator

-Add a new route, view, controller:
+Add a new route, view, controller, unit test:
 ```bash
 yo angular:route myRoute
 ```